25 Things You Should Never Say to a Retail Cashier

-At most stores, you can return items without a receipt and receive store credit.
-But before you return your items, educate yourself on the store’s return policy to avoid creating a headache for yourself and the store’s employees.
-As a former retail employee, I can attest to the fact that most stores cannot alter their return policies for shoppers.
-Breaking the rule could threaten the cashier’s position at the company.
+At most stores, you can return items without a receipt and still receive store credit.
+But before you return your items, educate yourself on the store's return policy to avoid creating a headache for yourself and the store's employees.
+As a former retail employee, I can attest to the fact that most cashiers cannot alter their return policies for shoppers since breaking the rule could threaten their position at the company.

 "You better not charge my card twice."